siftech/funman/README.md

 The lower left plots for $\beta$-timestep and $\gamma$-timestep help to interpret the $\beta$-$\gamma$ plot.
 Timesteps 5-10 (corresponding to 50-100 days) include several false regions (also stacked) where the constraints are not satisfied, and a few true regions where they are satisfied.

 Plotting the points generated while creating the parameter space, will result in the following trajectories.

 ![Funman creates multiple trajectories for the SIR model](https://github.com/siftech/funman/blob/v1.8.0-rc/fig/trajectories.png?raw=true)

+The plot illustrates $S$, $I$, and $R$ for all points that `funman` generates to construct the parameter space.
+The green lines correspond to true points, and red, false.
+The lines that begin near 1.0 a time 0 correspond to $S$.
+The group of lines near 0.2 at time 50 correspond to $I$, and the remaining group, to $R$.
+The false trajectories are truncated at time 50 because they violate the constraint and will not satisfy it if extended to longer time spans.
+(This is also the reason that the parameter space includes many false regions for time steps 5 and greater.)

+# funman inputs

 Funman supports a number of model formats, which correspond to the classes in `funman.models`: